 Individuals who abuse barbiturates may seem like they drank too much alcohol.
-This is because of the excitement or euphoric effects paradoxically caused by the drug.
+This is because of the excitement or euphoric effects caused by the drug.

 Individuals misusing barbiturates shouldn’t stop drug use suddenly.
 Abrupt barbiturate withdrawal can be dangerous and result in death.

-Barbiturate withdrawal is similar to alcohol withdrawal, with individuals experiencing the following symptoms:
+Barbiturate withdrawal is similar to alcohol withdrawal.

 Symptoms of barbiturate withdrawal tend to disappear after eight days or so.